Grismund/i-am-the-forest-srd/README.md

 - The enemy must reroll their 2d6 on either Encroachment or Defense.
 The second roll stands whether it is higher or lower.

 Level 2 Hail of Arrows
 - Description: The air screams with a hailstorm of Archonic arrows.
-The carnage mars everthing in its path.
+The carnage mars everything in its path.
 - Effect: Before any Defense roll, commit to use Hail of Arrows.
 After the Defense roll, remove Nature's lowest die and the Enemy's highest die, then score.

 Level 3 Keen Eyes
-- Description: The Archons discover and exploint a hidden weakness in the Enemy's Defense.
+- Description: The Archons discover and exploits a hidden weakness in the Enemy's Defense.
 - Effect: When the Enemy Defends, reroll 1d6 of the Enemy and take the lower of the two rolls.

 #### Shaman